Ideas of European unity before 1948: Between the World Wars

+World War I devastated Europe's society and economy, and the Versailles Treaty failed to establish a workable international system in the League of Nations, any European integration, and imposed punishing terms of reparation payments for the losing countries.

-Following the catastrophe of the First World War, thinkers and visionaries from a range of political traditions again began to float the idea of a politically unified Europe.
+Following the war, thinkers and visionaries from a range of political traditions again began to float the idea of a politically unified Europe.
 In the early 1920s a range of internationals were founded (or re-founded) to help like-minded political parties to coordinate their activities.
 These ranged from the Comintern (1919), to the Labour and Socialist International (1921) to the Radical and Democratic Entente of centre-left progressive parties (1924), to the Green International of farmers' parties (1923), to the centre-right International Secretariat of Democratic Parties Inspired by Christianity (1925).
 While the remit of these internationals was global, the predominance of political parties from Europe meant that they facilitated interaction between the adherents of a given ideology, across European borders.
 Within each political tradition, voices emerged advocating not merely the cooperation of various national parties, but the pursuit of political institutions at the European level.

-With a conservative vision of Europe, the Austrian Count Richard von Coudenhove-Kalergi founded the Pan-Europa movement in 1923, hosting the First Paneuropean Congress in Vienna in 1926, and which contained 8000 members by the time of the 1929 Wall Street Crash.
+With a conservative vision of Europe, the Austrian Count Richard von Coudenhove-Kalergi founded the Pan-Europa movement in 1923, hosting the First Paneuropean Congress in Vienna in 1926, and which contained 8000 members by the time of the 1929 Wall Street crash.
 The aim was for a specifically Christian, and by implication Catholic, Europe.
 The British civil servant and future Conservative minister Arthur Salter published a book advocating The United States of Europe in 1933.

 In contrast the Soviet commissar (minister) Leon Trotsky raised the slogan "For a Soviet United States of Europe" in 1923, advocating a Europe united along communist principles.

 Among liberal-democratic parties, the French centre-left undertook several initiatives to group like-minded parties from the European states.
 In 1927, the French politician Emil Borel, a leader of the centre-left Radical Party and the founder of the Radical International, set up a French Committee for European Cooperation, and a further twenty countries set up equivalent committees.
 However, it remained an elite venture: the largest committee, the French one, possessed fewer than six-hundred members, two-thirds of whom were parliamentarians.
 Two centre-left French prime ministers went further.
 In 1929 Aristide Briand gave a speech in the presence of the League of Nations Assembly in which he proposed the idea of a federation of European nations based on solidarity and in the pursuit of economic prosperity and political and social co-operation.
 In 1930, at the League's request, Briand presented a Memorandum on the organisation of a system of European Federal Union.
 The next year the future French prime minister Édouard Herriot published his book The United States of Europe.
 Indeed, a template for such a system already existed, in the form of the 1921 Belgian and Luxembourgish customs and monetary union.